Hardy Planting Zone: Zones 3 through 9

 Sun or Shade: Full sun to partial shade

-Commonly known as Uruguayan firecracker plants, the hummingbird plant's official title is Dicliptera suberecta.
+Commonly known as Uruguayan firecracker plants, the hummingbird plant's official title is Dicliptera suberect.

-As the name suggests, the reddish-orange flowers are a favored source of nectar for hummingbirds, although it's quite typical for them to attract butterflies and bees as well.
+As the name suggests, the reddish-orange flowers are a favored source of nectar for hummingbirds, although it's pretty typical for them to attract butterflies and bees as well.